gezero/EulerPython/README.md

 =====
 Day 1
 -----
 Ok, I choosed Python 3 as its said on the pages that Python 2 is legacy.
 It is strange that python executable has diffent mode when you run it without arguments and when you run it to run a program.
 It took me some time to figure this out.
-At the end I ended with finally buying a Sublime Text licence so that I can try it out Sublime Text well.
 I set up the Python3 build system, Python needed to be in path for it to work.
 Now I press ctrl+b and I see output of the Python program.

 Problem one is easy one.
 I learned how to create *function*, how to do a simple *for* cycle, *if* statement and *printing*.
 Day 2